Five team bonding activity ideas during the pandemic

 1) Scavenger hunts

 Scavenger hunts aren’t just great for kids or picnics.
 They are a perfect corporate team bonding activity.
-Scavenger hunts foster communication, collaboration, leadership, teamwork, and responsibility.
+Team building scavenger hunts foster communication, collaboration, leadership, teamwork, and responsibility.

 Typically, during scavenger hunt activities, some team members take charge and steer the direction.
 It is a great activity that can be customised to suit all types of teams and moods.
 Without the need of an elaborate setup or planning, scavenger hunts are also great last minute planning activities.
 And they can be hosted virtually as well.